-- Individuals who lobby the federal government, or who lobby provincial government officials in the provinces of British Columbia, Alberta, Manitoba, Ontario, Quebec, Nova Scotia or Newfoundland and Labrador must register under the Lobbying Act (Canada) and/or the applicable provincial lobbyists registration acts, as appropriate.
-In this regard, by way of example, "public office holder" is broadly defined in the Ontario statute104 to include virtually everyone working within the Ontario government, whether elected, appointed or employed, although it does not include Crown corporation employees (unless appointed by the provincial Cabinet), judges, justices of the peace, officers of the Legislative Assembly (e.g., Ombudsman, Information & Privacy Commissioner), or broader public sector entities such as hospitals, universities and local government institutions.
-Failure to register could result in a fine of up to CAD25,000. - Additionally, in Quebec, legislation came into force in 2015 that applies to all public contracts and creates a voluntary reimbursement program allowing enterprises to reimburse (and the government to recover) amounts improperly paid by public bodies as a result of fraud or fraudulent activities.105 - The Canadian Criminal Code106 contains a number of offenses dealing with bribery under the title "Corruption and Disobedience" in sections 119 to 130, including "frauds on the government," which is aimed, in part, at what is known as influence peddling.107 These antibribery provisions are rather broad and make it an offense for anyone dealing with the government to confer any advantage or benefit of any kind on an employee or official of the government with respect to those dealings.
-If a company representative were to commit bribery, the Criminal Code provisions with respect to "aiding and abetting" means it is conceivable that the firm involved could also be found guilty under these broad anti-bribery provisions.
-The US federal Foreign Corruption Practices Act108 (FCPA) may apply to corrupt practices that involve government-employed healthcare professionals.
-The FCPA prohibits US and foreign issuers from bribing public officials outside the US and applies to any person pursuing a bribery arrangement with a foreign official while in American territory.
+&lt;sup>104 Ontario's Lobbyists Registration Act, 1998, SO 1998, c.
+27, Schedule (the "LRA") came into effect on 15 January 1999.
+The LRA is very similar to Canada's federal lobbyists registration legislation that was enacted in 1989.
+The stated intention of the Ontario government is to create a public record of paid lobbyists to ensure that the process of lobbying government is kept open and transparent, and that the public within the Ontario government, whether elected, appointed or employed, although it does not include Crown corporation employees (unless appointed by the provincial Cabinet). judges, justices of the peace, officers of the Legislative Assembly (e.g., Ombudsman, Information & Privacy Commissioner), or broader public sector entities such as hospitals, universities and local government institutions.
+Failure to register could result in a fine of up to CAD25,000.

+- Additionally, in Quebec, legislation came into force in 2015 that applies to all public contracts and creates a voluntary reimbursement program allowing enterprises to reimburse (and the government to recover) amounts improperly paid by public bodies as a result of fraud or fraudulent activities.
+105 - The Canadian Criminal Code 106 contains a number of offenses dealing with bribery under the title "Corruption and Disobedience" in sections 119 to 130, including "frauds on the government," which is aimed, in part, at what is known as influence peddling.
+107 These anti-bribery provisions are rather broad and make it an offense for anyone dealing with the government to confer any advantage or benefit of any kind on an employee or official of the government with respect to those dealings.
+If a company representative were to commit bribery, the Criminal Code provisions with respect to "aiding" and abetting" means it is conceivable that the firm involved could also be found guilty under these broad anti-bribery provisions.
+The US federal Foreign Corruption Practices a "public office holder" is required to register with the Office of the Integrity Commissioner.